 - the technical infrastructure, hardware, and software, dedicated to the activities subject of the license are in a country of the European Economic Area.

-There are considerable discussions as to what can be considered as “dedicated to the activities subject of the license” and for instance as to whether a disaster recovery system can be located outside the EEA, since it is not meant to be operational, but just to activate in case of disaster.
-However, provisions on the matter are ambiguous and there are no precedents where courts or the regulator gave a clear interpretation.
+There are considerable discussions as to what can be considered as “dedicated to the activities subject of the license” and, for instance, as to whether a disaster recovery system can be located outside the EEA since it is not meant to be operational but to activate in case of disaster.
+However, provisions on the matter are ambiguous, and there are no precedents where courts or the regulator gave a clear interpretation.

 What position was taken by the Italian gambling authority?